Azq2/stm32-sensor-midi-keyboard/README.md

 I use keys cut from tin and mounted to part of fruit box 🤦‍♂️

+All keys lacquered for isolation.
+That important if you don't want to fried your MCU.

 To simplify this I write piano-layout generator in php: [gen-piano.php](gen-piano.php)

 ```bash